roryprimrose/ModelBuilder/design.md

 - 100% binary or API back-compat with v8.
 Deep extensibility consumers (custom `IExecuteStrategy`, `IBuildAction`, `IBuildProcessor`, per-`ParameterInfo`/`PropertyInfo` generator overloads) will need to migrate.
 This is acceptable and intended — see §3.
-- **No runtime reflection fallback of any kind.** vNext is a pure source-generator implementation.
+- **No runtime reflection fallback of any kind.** v9 is a pure source-generator implementation.
   There is no hybrid mode and no reflection escape hatch.
 Consumers who need the reflection-based engine stay on the v8 line; the rewrite ships under a new major version.
 (Resolves §12.1.)
 - **No support for runtime-only / `dynamic` types.** If a type, constructor, or member is not